 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

 As a NASM-Certified Personal Trainer, I wanted to put together this upper body workout for runners that includes some arm workouts for runners for those interested in cross training.

 We all know that only running can lead to injuries, right?
 We have to include adequate rest and recovery (to avoid RED-S), and hopefully some body weight training or strength training alongside our endurance training.

-Along with practicing rest and flexibility, eating enough protein for athletes and doing the things we don’t always want to do, like foam rolling for runners, we can protect our joints and bones and decrease the risk of injury.
+We also want to do the things we don’t always want to do, like foam rolling for runners, to protect our joints and bones and decrease the risk of injury.

 So, today, we’re going to share an upper body workout for runners that focuses on key areas for strength and injury prevention.

 And additionally, pairing strength exercises with foods high in leucine can help with muscle building, too!

 Fill out this form to be matched with one of our dietitians.

 - Why is an Upper Body Workout for Runners Important?

 - Running Form and Arm Swing While Running